evaan/NoBookKick/README.md

 # NoBookKick
 Fixes the book and quill exploit that allowed the user to dupe and kick every player in render distance
-DISCLAIMER: this checks the hand of every player every tick, so this may affect server performance if you have a lot of players online.
+**Please note**: this checks the hand of every player every tick, so this may affect server performance if you have a lot of players online.
 ## Building
  - Import the project into IntelliJ
  - Click the tab named "Maven"